 After a gap of a few years, Yuvraj Singh once again became the most expensive player in the 2015 IPL auction.
 Bought by Delhi Daredevils (now Delhi Capitals) for a whopping ₹16 crore, Yuvraj's high price tag was a reflection of his all-round abilities, though he had an inconsistent season.

-England’s Ben Stokes made a splash in the 2017 IPL season when Rising Pune Supergiants bought him for ₹14.5 crore.
-His all-round performances, including a match-winning 103* in his debut match, solidified his high price, and he became one of the most impactful players that year.
+England's Ben Stokes made a splash in 2017 when Rising Pune Supergiant bought him for ₹14.5 crore.
+He justified it with an all-round campaign crowned by a match-winning unbeaten century against Gujarat Lions, and was named Most Valuable Player of the season.

 2018: Ben Stokes (Rajasthan Royals) - ₹12.5 Crore